rynbrd/beacon/README.md

 - `uris` - Connect to multiple etcd nodes.
 Used as an alternative to `uri` when redundancy is called for.
 - `prefix` - etcd key paths will be prefixed with this value.
 Defaults to `beacon`.
+- `ttl` - How long (in seconds) a service should remain in etcd after missing a heartbeat.
+Defaults to 30.
+The etcd TTL is calculated as `heartbeat + ttl`.
 - `tls-key` - The path to the TLS private key to use when connecting.
 Must be provided to enable TLS.
 - `tls-cert` - The path to the TLS certificate to use when connecting.
 Must be